AdamJHowell/ArrayManager/README.md

-# FloatArrayManager
+# ArrayManager

-## A class to simplify managing arrays of float values.
+## A class to simplify managing arrays of values.

 I use this class to store sets of values that I want to average, get the minimum, or the maximum.